Apply for a UConn IDEA Grant

 Preparing a Budget

-Begin by considering and outlining each step of your project, making note of supplies, materials, and expenses associated with each step.
-Consumables and expenses should be budgeted using reasonable estimates, documented to current costs.
-You may need to consult a faculty mentor for consumables associated with research projects to determine estimated costs.
+Start by mapping out your entire project.
+Making note of supplies, materials, and expenses associated with each step.
+Your budget should focus on expenses directly associated with carrying out the project.
+Use reasonable, up‑to‑date price estimates, and document how you determined each amount.
+You may need to consult your faculty mentor for supplies and consumables associated with research projects to determine estimated costs.

 The IDEA Grant funding is not a scholarship.
-The funding cannot be directly applied to course tuition, fees, and expenses, such as on-campus room and board.
-You can request a stipend as part of your IDEA Grant budget.
-Stipends defray costs and expenses during the time you are spending on an IDEA Grant project.
+Funding cannot be directly applied to course tuition, fees, and expenses, such as on-campus room and meal plans or general cost-of-living expenses unrelated to the project.
+You may request a stipend, which is different from tuition support.
+A stipend is intended to defray the costs of spending significant time on your project.
 Stipends allow students who would be unable to participate without support the means to be part of the program and engage in meaningful project work.

 Use the Tips for Preparing a Budget information sheet, IDEA Grant Budget Template, and the IDEA Grant Budget Examples to assist you with developing your project budget.